 #6.
 Blumat

-The Blumat 50205 is a high-quality moisture level measuring device that operates using the tensiometer principle – the lower the number readings, the wetter the soil.
+The Blumat 50205 is one of the best soil moisture meters that operates using the tensiometer principle – the lower the number readings, the wetter the soil.
 It accurately recognizes the level of moisture near the root zone so the amount of water to be applied can be exact and it works for larger shrubs and trees.
 It can be left inserted in the soil for regular moisture monitoring.

 This device is expensive for house plants and indoor gardening per se, but cheaper than most tensiometer-based meters in the market.
 It is not waterproof and since it is meant to be left outside, a meter cap is necessary to avoid water damage.